openstack-archive/fuel-web/docs/devops.rst

 After 6.0 release, fuel-devops was divided into 2.5.x and 2.9.x versions.
-Two separate versions of fuel-devops provide backward compatibility for system tests which have been refactored since the last major release. `How to migrate`_
+Two separate versions of fuel-devops provide backward compatibility for system tests which have been refactored since the last major release.
+Look here `how to migrate`_ from older devops.

 For sources please refer to
 `fuel-devops repository on github <https://github.com/openstack/fuel-devops>`_.